Paralyzed Nasdaq opted for caution over speed in restoring trade

 In the end, the reopening of trading did go relatively well.

 Transactions first restarted at 3 p.m.
-EDT (1900 GMT) in a single microcap stock, Atlantic American Corp (AAME.O), a test case picked for its front-of-the-alphabet ticker.
+EDT (8 p.m.
+British Time) in a single microcap stock, Atlantic American Corp (AAME.O), a test case picked for its front-of-the-alphabet ticker.
 Twenty-five minutes later, the rest of the market opened, and, according to a Nasdaq statement, "The trading day finished in normal course."

 PERSISTENT GLITCHES

-While worst case outcomes may have been averted, the outage still is among the most serious in a series of recent technological failures to hit the U.S. securities business, including a software issue at the Chicago Board Options Exchange this spring that delayed the start of trading there for half a day.
+While the worst case scenarios may have been averted, the outage still stands as among the most serious in a series of recent technological failures to hit the U.S. securities business, including a software issue at the Chicago Board Options Exchange this spring that delayed the start of trading there for half a day.

-It was also the latest black eye for Nasdaq, which in May agreed to pay $10 million, the largest penalty ever against a stock exchange, to settle U.S. Securities and Exchange Commission civil charges over its mishandling of Facebook's (FB.O) initial public offering in 2012.
+It was also the latest black eye for Nasdaq, which in May agreed to pay $10 million, the largest penalty ever against a stock exchange, to settle SEC civil charges over its mishandling of Facebook's (FB.O) initial public offering in 2012.

 Late Thursday Nasdaq identified the problem as a "connectivity issue between an exchange participant and the SIP," or Securities Information Processor - essentially the system that receives all traffic on quotes and orders for stocks on the exchange.